eurekanitish/Getting_and_Cleaning_Data_Project/README.md

 plyr package.This is stored in 'Answer_Part5_independent_tidy_dataset.csv' of the Result folder.
 'Answer_Part5_tidy.txt' file is also created with help of write.table function.
-10.Additionaly, this repo contains run_analysis.R (script file), tidy data set, code book explaining briefly about code and the Result folder containing all files which we shall get once we run this script.
+10.Additionaly, this repo contains run_analysis.R (script file), tidy data set, code book explaining briefly about code and the Result folder containing all files which we shall get once we run this script .